iamshaynez/enterprise-site/content/docs/ultimate-guides/001-what-is-enterprise-architecture.md

 ---
-title: "Chapter 1.1 - Introduction of enterprise architecture"
+title: Chapter 1.1 - Introduction of enterprise architecture
-description: "The fundamental concept of Enterprise Architecture Management (EAM) in a glance."
+description: The fundamental concept of Enterprise Architecture Management (EAM) in a glance.
-summary: "The fundamental concept of Enterprise Architecture Management (EAM) in a glance."
+summary: The fundamental concept of Enterprise Architecture Management (EAM) in a glance.
-date: 2024-01-01T16:04:48+02:00
+date: 2024-01-01 16:04:48+02:00
-lastmod: 2024-01-01T16:04:48+02:00
+lastmod: 2024-01-01 16:04:48+02:00
 draft: false
 menu:
   docs:
-    parent: ""
+    parent: ''
-    identifier: ""
+    identifier: ''
 weight: 110
 toc: true
-seo:
-  title: "Introduction of enterprise architecture" # custom title (optional)
-  description: "The fundamental concept of Enterprise Architecture Management (EAM) in a glance." # custom description (recommended)
-  canonical: "" # custom canonical URL (optional)
-  noindex: false # false (default) or true
 ---

 ## Introduction